Content Sponsored by Amazon Relay

 What is Amazon Relay?

-Amazon Relay is a self-service portal designed for carriers and fleet owners of all sizes to find and book available work.
+Amazon Relay is a self-service web portal and mobile app designed for carriers and fleet owners of all sizes to find and book available work.
 Amazon Relay offers a wide selection of work including dry vans, reefers, box trucks, as well as port and rail drayage.
-With peak season getting started, carriers can access thousands of loads at any time to fit your schedule, with quick and reliable payment options.
+With peak season getting started, carriers can access thousands of loads at any time to fit their schedules, with quick and reliable payment options.
 Amazon Relay’s Load Board provides a wide array of spot work for carriers to keep their fleets moving, and the Post A Truck feature helps to find and automatically book work that matches preset criteria.

 This is sponsored content.